 This limit was set as a general limit for most people.

-You may be able to eat a lot more than 20g without missing out on all the health benefits of ketosis.
+As an individual, you may be able to eat a lot more than 20g without missing out on all the health benefits of ketosis.

 Are certain people more likely to be able to eat extra carbs?